 At some veterinary schools, plastic soft-tissue organ models are replacing the dogs traditionally used to teach beginning surgery.
-A study conducted at the University of Illinois in 1993-94 showed that students who learned to cut and suture using these and other alternative models performed just as well in surgery on animal patients as did those trained on dogs.
+A study conducted at the University of Illinois in the 90s showed that students who learned to cut and suture using these and other alternative models performed just as well in surgery on animal patients as did those trained on dogs.
 A company called SynDaver produces a line of synthetic canine models that mimic all of a dog’s body systems and can even be programmed to simulate various diseases or medical complications.
 Such technology allows for live animals to be replaced with realistic substitutes in veterinary teaching programs throughout the world.

 The classical LD50 test, used to determine toxicity, measures the dosage needed to kill 50 percent of the treated animals.
 Formerly used to satisfy national and international requirements for product safety testing, the LD50 required as many as 200 animals per test.
 One widely accepted alternative is the “limit” test, which requires only 6-10 animals.
 This test uses a small number of animals to determine minimum and maximum toxicity, and a limit is set on the number of doses to be tested.
 As a result of this and other alternatives, the number of animals used in LD50 testing has recently fallen significantly, and the LD50 test no longer represents an international testing standard.

 The Draize test is used to determine the irritancy of substances such as shampoos or household cleaners that could accidentally drip or be sprayed into human eyes.
 It involves placing a test substance, such as a household cleaner chemical, into one eye of several rabbits, then checking the eyes at various intervals to assess any damage.
 An alternative to the Draize test, called the low-volume eye test (LVET) uses one-tenth of the amount of the substance.
 It reduces the potential for pain and discomfort, and is more predictive of possible human eye irritation, because it more closely simulates human experience than the standard Draize test.
 Although still legally allowed in the U.S., the National Institutes of Health recommend using alternatives when available.

-Animal use for eye irritancy tests has fallen by an estimated 85 to 90 percent as computer use for storing and exchanging information has increased, and as new in vitro tests have been developed that screen out potentially irritating substances before they are tested on animals.
+Animal use for eye irritancy tests has fallen significantly as new in vitro tests have been developed that screen out potentially irritating substances before they are tested on animals.
 For example, in 2018, a reconstructed human cornea epithelium (RCE) model was created using tissue so closely related to the human cornea that it allows the test to distinguish between all irritant categories.
 New and more effective pain-relieving drugs are also being used at many research institutions to alleviate post-surgical distress.

 Some research facilities have developed new ways to enrich the laboratory environment.
-This enables animals to express more of their normal behavior and alleviates two of the biggest problems facing laboratory animals – isolation and boredom.
-New caging systems now allow small monkeys to live in pairs or groups, reducing some of the stress experienced by these highly-social animals.
-Stones placed in frogs’ tanks provide a little bit more enrichment for these animals.
+This enables animals to express more of their normal behavior and alleviates two of the biggest problems facing laboratory animals: isolation and boredom.
+New caging systems, for example, now allow small monkeys to live in pairs or groups, reducing some of the stress experienced by these highly social animals.
+Stones and stainless steel tubes placed in frogs’ tanks provide a little bit more enrichment for these animals.
 Yet these small measures also underscore the limits to which animal lives in laboratories can be improved, and the urgency that remains to find non-animal alternatives.

 Can Alternatives Replace All Animal Tests?

 The simple answer is: not yet.
-While the number of animals used in teaching and in product safety testing has fallen dramatically in recent years, in biomedical research – where most lab animals are used in the US today – most scientists believe it is not feasible to replace whole animals in the near term.
-They say we simply do not yet understand all the complexities of the human or animal body.
+While the number of animals used in teaching and in product safety testing has fallen dramatically in recent years, in biomedical research, which is where most laboratory animals are used in the U.S. today, most scientists believe it is not feasible to replace all animals in the near term.
+Biomedical scientists say we simply do not yet understand all the complexities of the human or animal body.

 In fact, recent advances in genetic engineering (see our Genetic Engineering webpage) research now threaten to dramatically increase the number of animals used in biomedical research, as scientists race to put new technology to use.
-New refinement techniques — the third, often- forgotten “R” — need to be developed to improve laboratory animal veterinarians’ ability to assess pain and relieve the discomfort of animals created, whether intentionally or unintentionally, with genetic abnormalities.
+New refinement techniques — the third, often forgotten “R” — need to be developed to improve laboratory animal veterinarians’ ability to assess pain and relieve the discomfort of animals who have been genetically modified.
 Much work also needs to be done to increase the validation, acceptance, and use of alternatives in product safety testing by federal regulatory agencies (see our Product Safety Testing webpage).

 Meanwhile, momentum for alternatives development continues to build.
-Pressure from animal-protection groups and consumers — as well as growing scientific awareness that non-whole-animal tests can produce cheaper, faster, and, often, more accurate results — will ensure the continued expansion of alternatives to laboratory animal procedures.
+Pressure from animal-protection groups and consumers — as well as growing scientific awareness that non-animal alternatives often produce cheaper, faster, and more accurate results — will ensure the continued expansion of alternatives to laboratory animal procedures.